MontgomeryLab/tinyRNA/doc/tiny-count.md

 # Feature Selection
 We provide a Features Sheet (`features.csv`) in which you can define selection rules to more accurately capture counts for the small RNAs of interest.
 The parameters for these rules include attributes commonly used in the classification of small RNAs, such as length, strandedness, and 5' nucleotide.
-They are utilized at each alignment locus to determine which overlapping features should be assigned a portion of the read counts for the given sequence.

->**Important**: candidate features do not receive counts if they do not pass selection process described below
+>**Important**: candidate features do not receive counts if they do not pass the selection process described below

 Selection occurs in three stages, with the output of each stage as input to the next:
 1. Features are matched to rules based on their GFF column 9 attributes
-2. Features which overlap an alignment are eliminated based on the hierarchy values and desired overlap characteristics defined in their mached rules
+2. At each alignment locus, overlapping features are selected based on the overlap requirements of their matched rules.
+Selected features are sorted by hierarchy value so that lower values take precedence in the next stage.
-3. Remaining feature candidates are then selected based on the small RNA attributes of the alignment to which they are being assigned.
-These attributes are, again, defined in each feature's matched rules
+3. Finally, features are selected for read assignment based on the small RNA attributes of the alignment locus.
+Once reads are assigned to a feature, they are excluded from matches with higher hierarchy values.

 ## Stage 1: Feature Attribute Parameters
 | _features.csv columns:_ | Select for... | with value... | Tag |
 |-------------------------|---------------|---------------|-----|